Get information about Origami components, services, and repositories.

 REGION: The region the application is running in.
 One of

-RELEASE_LOG_API_KEY: The change request API key to use when creating and closing release logs
+CHANGE_API_KEY: The change-log API key to use when creating and closing change-logs.

-RELEASE_LOG_ENVIRONMENT: The Salesforce environment to include in release logs.
+RELEASE_ENV: The Salesforce environment to include in change-logs.
 One of

 SENTRY_DSN: The Sentry URL to send error information to.